Classifying spaces and the Lascar group: Examples

-\begin{eg}[$G$-torsors] Let $G$ be a compact Lie group and let $T_0$ be an expansion of the theory of real-closed fields by finitely many real-analytic functions on bounded rectangles such that $G$ can be defined over $T_0$.
+\begin{eg}[$G$-torsors] Let $G$ be a compact Lie group and let $T_0$ be an expansion of the theory of real-closed fields by finitely many real-analytic functions on bounded rectangles such that $G$ can be defined over $T_0$, note that $T_0$ is o-minimal and has definable Skolem functions, hence admits an initial model.
 Let $T$ denote the theory of a structure $(R,X)$ where $R$ is a model of $T_0$ and $X$ is a set equipped with a $G(R)$-action such that $X$ is a $G(R)$-torsor.
 Ziegler \cite{zie} showed that $\Gal_L(T) = G(\reals)$.
-We will recover this result.
+We will recover this result (at the level of discrete groups, of course).
 However, in this case, we do not identify the higher homotopy groups of $\Mod(T)$.